 Hi.
 I’m Sameer Vasta, a snail-mail boy living in an email world, and over-user of the discretionary comma.
 After spending most of my life in Toronto, New York, and Washington DC, I now live with my beautiful wife in our beautiful home in London, Ontario.

-I'm a public policy and public affairs professional with an academic background in cultural anthropology, and have worked on various projects in the areas of public sector transformation, digital government, open data, energy conservation, healthcare transformation, international development, and organizational change.
-I'm currently working as part of the Government of Ontario's new Digital Government team as a digital anthropologist and advisor.
+I’m a public policy and public affairs professional with an academic background in cultural anthropology, and have worked on various projects in the areas of public sector transformation, digital government, open data, energy conservation, healthcare transformation, international development, and organizational change.
+I’m currently working as part of the Ontario Digital Service as a digital anthropologist and advisor.

 I pass my time reading my never-ending stack of library books, writing letters to penpals, and exploring the urban landscape on foot.
 I find beauty in the mundane and joy in the small things.
 If you’re ever in the area, come join me on my aimless strolls around the city, or for an espresso and conversation; I love making new friends.